angelabove00/FinMark-Auth-Service-MS2/README.md

-# FinMark Auth Service – Milestone 2
+FinMark Auth Service – Milestone 2

-This project is the login feature for the FinMark platform.
-It is part of the software development team's output for Milestone 2.
-This system follows the design and security plans proposed in Milestone 1.
+This project implements the login and registration feature for the FinMark platform.
+It serves as the software development team's functional output for Milestone 2 and follows the modular design and security practices outlined in Milestone 1.

----

-## Feature Built
+** Feature Overview
+Registers users using name, email, and password

-- Accepts user login using email and password
+1. Accepts login via email and password
-- Uses bcrypt to hash passwords before saving
+2. Uses bcrypt for password hashing
-- Returns a secure JWT token after login
+3. Returns a signed JWT token on successful login
-- Connects to MongoDB to store user records
+4. Stores user data in MongoDB using Mongoose
-- Follows a clean folder structure for maintainability
+5. Follows a modular folder structure for scalability

----

-## From Milestone 1
+** Based on Milestone 1 Architecture

-- We proposed a modular architecture.
-This login module is one of those modules.
-- We planned for secure user authentication.
-This service uses bcrypt and JWT.
-- We described role-based access.
-The token includes the user’s role.
+1. Implements a modular microservices design as proposed
+2. Applies secure authentication using bcrypt and JWT
+3. Includes role-based token support for future access control
-- We used Express, MongoDB, and Node.js, as stated in the milestone.
+4. Uses Node.js, Express, MongoDB, and other stack components as planned

----

-## Stack Used
+** Tech Stack

-- Node.js
+Node.js
-- Express
+Express.js
-- MongoDB (via Mongoose)
+MongoDB (via Mongoose)
-- bcryptjs
+bcryptjs
-- jsonwebtoken
+jsonwebtoken
-- dotenv
+dotenv

----

-## How to Run
+**How to Run the App

-1. Clone this repository to your local machine.
+1. Clone the repository to your local machine.
 2. Open the project folder and run npm install to install all required packages.
-3. In the root of the project, create a file named .env.
-Inside this file, add the following lines exactly:
+3. In the root of the project, create a file named .env with the following content:
 PORT=5000
 MONGO_URI=mongodb://localhost:27017/finmark-auth
 JWT_SECRET=secretonly123
-4. Start the server by typing npm start in the terminal.
+4. Start the server by running npm start in the terminal.

-5. To create the test user, run the script named createUser.js found in the scripts folder.
-6. To test the login function, run the test-login.js script.
-This will return a token if the login is successful.
-You can then use that token for authenticated requests.
+**Milestone 2 Notes
+1. What Was Set Up and Why
+The authentication service was built as the first microservice in the FinMark system.
+It handles user registration and login using Node.js, Express, MongoDB, and JWT.
+These are essential components for secure user identity management in a microservices-based architecture.

+2. Challenges Encountered
+Some early issues included handling asynchronous database operations and configuring the JWT token logic.
+We also spent time improving input validation and resolving token expiration behavior.

+3. What Worked Well
+The route setup, password hashing using bcrypt, and JWT token handling worked reliably.
+MongoDB integration using Mongoose was successful, and the use of middleware helped maintain clean code structure.

+4. What Needs Refinement
+While functional for Milestone 2, the system can be improved with additional features like rate limiting, refresh token handling, and stricter input validation.
+These will be considered in later milestones.